Impact of gender on the formation and outcome of mentoring relationships in academic research: Introduction

 \section{Introduction}

-Mentorship has long been recognized as a determinant of academic success for both trainee and mentor~\cite{kram_mentoring_1988, ragins_roots_2007, lienard_intellectual_2018, malmgren_role_2010}.
-In successful mentoring relationships, trainees develop both their scientific knowledge (through the learning of new skills and concepts) and their professional network (through the mentor's sharing of academic connections and sponsorship).
+In academia, mentorship plays a key role as a determinant of success for both trainee and mentor \cite{kram_mentoring_1988, ragins_roots_2007, lienard_intellectual_2018, malmgren_role_2010}.
+Academic trainees spend several years training with just one or two mentors, first to obtain a Ph.D. and then often as a postdoctoral fellow.
+In successful mentoring relationships, trainees develop both their intellectual expertise (through the learning of new skills and concepts) and their professional network (through the mentor's sharing of academic connections and sponsorship).
 Conversely, mentors benefit in the long run from their trainees' success, as it enables a further extension of their professional networks and increases peer recognition.